Julian Salazar

 Salazar began his career in the industry with Occidental Petroleum in Colombia as a reservoir engineer, where he proposed development drilling, workovers, and water injection optimization activities in the Llanos Basin.
 He later transitioned into a petrophysicist role, supporting exploration and development projects across basins in Colombia and Ecuador.

-As an exploration geoscientist for SierraCol Energy, he was involved in a full-cycle technical and economical evaluation of the company’s exploration portfolio.
-He led a multidisciplinary team of geoscientists, land professionals, environmental experts, drilling, and facilities and operation engineers in the drilling of an exploration well in a socially and environmentally complex area.
+As an exploration geoscientist for SierraCol Energy, he was involved in a fully probabilistic technical and economic evaluation of the company’s exploration portfolio and delivered a 5-year optimized investment plan.
+He also led a multidisciplinary team of geoscientists, land professionals, environmental experts, drilling, and facilities and operations engineers in drilling an exploration well in a socially and environmentally complex area.